sorrel/hue-control/README.md

 # Hue Backup CLI

 A Python CLI for programming Philips Hue switches and inspecting the Hue setup.
-Designed to be used by AI assistants (like Claude Code) as a local tool for home automation tasks, but can also be used directly on the command line.
+Designed to be used by AI assistants (like Claude Code) as a local tool for home automation, but also useful on the command line.

-**Primary use case:** Map button presses on physical Hue switches to scene activations, and query switch configurations.
+**Primary use case:** Map button presses on physical Hue switches to scene activations.
 You can back-up and restore room configurations, so you can change the lights seasonally.

 **Not a general light controller** - use the Hue app for that.
 This tool focuses on switch, zone and room programming, not day to day light controls.
 Think of it as a terraform for the Hue lighting system.